ska-sa/spead2/doc/py-send.rst

       This is useful when multiple senders will send heaps to the same receiver, and need to keep their heap cnts separate.

+      If the computed cnt overflows the number of bits available, the bottom-most bits are taken.

 UDP
 ^^^